 \subsection{Benzaid-Lutz theorems for discrete linear systems in $\dC^2$}

 The results of \cite{BL87} translate classical theorems due to N.~Levinson \cite{L48} and W.~Harris and D. Lutz \cite{HL75} on the asymptotic integration of ordinary differential linear systems to the case of discrete linear systems.
-The major advance of these methods that they allow to reduce under certain assumptions the asymptotic integration of general discrete linear systems to almost trivial asymptotic integration of diagonal discrete linear systems.
+The major advantage of these methods is that they allow to reduce under certain assumptions the asymptotic integration of some general discrete linear systems to the asymptotic integration of diagonal discrete linear systems.
 For our applications it is sufficient to formulate Benzaid-Lutz theorems only for discrete linear systems in $\dC^2$.
-The first lemma of this subsection is a direct consequence of ~\cite[Theorem 3.3]{BL87}. \begin{lem} Let $\mu_{\pm}\in\dC\setminus\{0\}$ be such that $|\mu_+|\neq|\mu_-|$ and let $\{V_n\}_{n\in\dN}\in \ell^2(\dN,\dC^{2\times 2})$.
-If the coefficient matrix of the discrete linear system
+The first lemma of this subsection is a direct consequence of ~\cite[Theorem 3.3]{BL87}.